 “Monteverdi fully exploits the rich colours that are typical of the Baroque period.
 Using a centrifugal force, he directs an explosion of light towards all points of the universe.
 His Orfeo is masterful.
 He had the good fortune of being able to work with a libretto as rich as Striggio’s.
 Although very little has been said about it, we can imagine how the text must have ignited the composer’s creativity.
 L’Orfeo forces us to confront humanity itself.
 If life, death, love and music are the driving forces behind humanity, L’Orfeo may be the opera that best embodies them.
 Only music can bring us into dialogue with the afterlife and lead us on a search for our lost loved ones.
 Monteverdi was the first great orchestrator.
 That skill that would later disappear with Venice’s public opera, which reduced orchestration to violins, a few lutes and a harpsichord.
 L’Orfeo represents a sort of ideal.
 A desire to utilize all the instruments and colours in the world.”

-“The venue’s austere appearance is matched by its extraordinary acoustic features (designed by Eckhard Kahle), which extend to every inch of the hall.
-In this Orfeo, a simple but well-thought-out mise en espace results in a version that speaks volumes, full of revelations and mysteries.”
+“The visual austerity of the venue is matched by its extraordinary acoustics (designed by Eckhard Kahle), which extend to every corner of the hall; for this Orfeo, a simple (yet meticulously crafted) staging results in the most eloquent of interpretations, with its revelations and mysteries.”

 Martine Mergeay for La Libre